The entire book appears at this link with chapters added after appearing online:

 Tyger and Armor’s take their leave, kind sirs

-while Mac and Sarah d whatever it is they do
+while Mac and Sarah do whatever it is they do at night.

 as much as it could chew.